tg12/FAIG-LABS/README.md

 I have created some random scripts to do with IG and Forex and maybe shares too.

 Enjoy, But you should always look at FAIG for the most stable.

+Join the Discord Group.
+For all things FAIG Related. https://discord.gg/ZfwukPz